 Rules & Guidelines for PA-17 Students

-- Digital images should be submitted as a JPEG clearly showing the entire work of art.
+- Students should submit a digital image as a JPEG/JPG clearly showing the entire work of art.
 Entries must be e-mailed to PA17ArtComp@mail.house.gov.

 - Although high schools may serve multiple Congressional Districts, the winning student must be a resident of PA-17.
 To confirm your Representative, please visit: https://www.house.gov/representatives/find-your-representative

 - Artwork must be created by a single student; no collaborations.

 - Each entry must be original in concept, design and execution and may not violate any U.S copyright laws.
 Note: Any entry which has been reproduced from an existing photo (other than student’s own), painting, graphic, advertisement or any other work produced by another person is a violation of the competition rules and will not be accepted.

 - Drawings: pastels, colored pencil, pencil, charcoal, ink, markers;

 - Collage: must be two dimensional;